Last Updated on August 7, 2023 by Tim Wells

-To start, a streaming device – whether it’s a Kodi box, an IPTV box, or a “blank slate” Android TV box – needs to be reasonably priced for the hardware that you’re buying.
+To start, a streaming device – whether a Kodi box, an IPTV box, or a “blank slate” Android TV box – needs to be reasonably priced for the hardware you’re buying.

 Start by looking at the hardware separately from the software.

 If a company sells a streaming service separately, that’s great.
-It gives you the option of buying hardware that you really like and adding the service on later.
+It allows you to buy hardware that you like and add the service later.

 CableKillerz is a good example.

-The hardware they sell are modified (“jailbroken”) Amazon FireTVSticks that have a reasonable markup of around $50.
+The hardware they sell is modified (“jailbroken”) Amazon FireTVSticks with a reasonable markup of around $50.
 Their service is a monthly subscription charge that you can add to any device – even one they didn’t sell you.